BeyondAR/beyondar/README.md

 @Override
 public void onBeyondarObjectAdded(BeyondarObject beyondarObject, BeyondarObjectList beyondarObjectList) {
      if (beyondarObject instanceof GeoObject) { // Check if it is a GeoObject
-        // We need to check if there is our own module already attached if (!beyondarObject.containsAnyModule(RadarPointModule.class)) {
+        // We need to check if there is any of our own module already attached if (!beyondarObject.containsAnyModule(RadarPointModule.class)) {
             // Then we just create it and add it RadarPointModule module = new RadarPointModule(this, beyondarObject);